Do you love blueberries?

 Don't feel limited to this blueberry iced coffee recipe.
 Here are five different tips/ideas for making your own unique version of this recipe:

-1. Use another flavored syrup along with the blueberry syrup – you can make your own or buy it at the store.
-You could try pumpkin spice, caramel, or even mint if you want an after-dinner drink.
+1. Use another flavored syrup in addition to the blueberry syrup; you can make your own or purchase it at the store.
+You could try pumpkin spice, caramel, or even mint if you're looking for an after-dinner drink.

-2. Add some dark chocolate shavings into your blueberry iced coffee – it tastes amazing together!
+2. Add some dark chocolate shavings to your blueberry iced coffee; it tastes amazing together!

 3. Try adding pumpkin spice cold foam instead of regular cold foam for a slightly spicy kick to your blueberry iced coffee!

 4. Instead of using brewed coffee, use cold brew concentrate.
-Add in a few tablespoons of cold brew concentrate with enough water to fill your glass.
+Add a few tablespoons of cold brew concentrate, along with enough water to fill your glass.

-5. Mix together the blueberry mixture with some sparkling water for a bubbly drink – perfect for summer!
+5. Mix the blueberry mixture with sparkling water for a refreshing summer drink.

 Sounds delicious, right?